AdobeDocs/analytics-platform.en/help/components/audiences/audiences-overview.md

 ---
 # Audience publishing overview

-You can now create and publish audiences discovered in Customer Journey Analytics to [Real-Time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html) in Adobe Experience Platform for customer targeting and personalization.
+You can create and publish audiences discovered in Customer Journey Analytics to [Real-Time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html) in Adobe Experience Platform for customer targeting and personalization.

 Publishing audiences provides a clear way to activate and to take action on insights found within Customer Journey Analytics.
 These actions might include: